Skip to content

 Figure 1.14.1: Disability status of Indigenous Australians aged 15 and over, 2018–19

 The bar chart shows that overall, 46% of Indigenous Australians aged 15 and over had a disability or restrictive long-term health condition.
-The breakdown was 9% had a profound or severe core activity limitation, 17% had a moderate or mild core activity limitation, 7% had a disability or restrictive long-term health condition which only restricted their engagement with school and/or employment activities and 13% had an impairment but with no specific limitation or restriction.
+The graph also shows the prevalence of disability by severity level.
+In 2018-19, 9% of Indigenous Australians aged 15 and over had a profound or severe core activity limitation, 17% had a moderate or mild core activity limitation, 7% had a disability or restrictive long-term health condition which only restricted their engagement with school and/or employment activities and 13% had an impairment but with no specific limitation or restriction.

 Note: 'No limitation or specific restriction' includes persons living with an impairment but having no limitation or specific restriction with everyday activities of mobility, self-care and communication or schooling/employment.